eMelgooG/fitnessMMS-PostgreSQL/README.md

   This application uses a csv file to store information about each member.
 Whenever we launch the application, we will read the the information from the csv file and store the members in a LinkedList.
 When we add a member to the LinkedList or remove it we will also update the csv file.</br>
   Le the rumble begin!

 Observation: It's awesome.
-I'm starting to enjoy OOP programming and the way it structures everything.
+I'm starting to enjoy OOP and the way it structures everything.